ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 issuance protocol.
 As a prerequisite to the issuance protocol, the Client runs the deployment specific attestation process that is required for the designated Issuer.
-Client attestation can be done via proof of solving a CAPTCHA, checking device or hardware attestation validity, etc; see
+Client attestation can be done via proof of solving a CAPTCHA, checking device or hardware attestation validity, etc.; see
 {{attester}} for more details.

 4. If the attestation process completes successfully, the client creates a